Preserving Bladder Function, Increasingly an Option in the Treatment of Cancer

 Ten years following initial treatment, patients who had no cancer recurrence as determined by the follow-up TUR achieved an 82% survival rate when treated with bladder-sparing surgery, compared with a 65% survival rate in patients treated with cystectomy.
 In addition, nearly 70% of this group of patients treated with bladder-sparing therapy were able to keep their bladder for over ten years.
 Conversely, in patients who had a superficial cancer recurrence, those treated with bladder-sparing surgery achieved a 10 year survival of 57%, compared with 76% for those treated with cystectomy.
 Only 27% of these patients treated with bladder-sparing surgery were able to keep their bladder for over 10 years.

 These results are exciting in that they indicate that bladder-sparing procedures may be just as effective in achieving long-term survival for patients as a radical cystectomy.
 However, it is crucial to understand that if muscle-invasive cancer returns following initial treatment, more radical measures such as cystectomy appear to be necessary in order to provide superior long-term outcomes.

 Patients with muscle-invasive bladder cancer may wish to speak with their physician about the risks and benefits of bladder-sparing treatment or of participating in a clinical trial further evaluating bladder-sparing options.
-Two sources of information regarding ongoing clinical trials include listing services provided by the National Cancer Institute (
+Sources of information regarding ongoing clinical trials include listing services provided by the National Cancer Institute (cancer.gov)

 - Herr HW,Journal of Urology, Vol 138, pp1162-1163, 1987